bsmth/content/files/en-us/web/svg/reference/attribute/font-size/index.md

 ---
-title: font-size
+title: SVG font-size attribute
+short-title: font-size
 slug: Web/SVG/Reference/Attribute/font-size
 page-type: svg-attribute
 browser-compat: svg.global_attributes.font-size
 sidebar: svgref
 ---

-The **`font-size`** attribute refers to the size of the font from {{Glossary("baseline/typography", "baseline")}} to baseline when multiple lines of text are set solid in a multiline layout environment.
+The SVG **`font-size`** attribute refers to the size of the font from {{Glossary("baseline/typography", "baseline")}} to baseline when multiple lines of text are set solid in a multiline layout environment.

 > [!NOTE]
 > As a presentation attribute, `font-size` also has a CSS property counterpart: {{cssxref("font-size")}}.
 When both are specified, the CSS property takes priority.